ahillss/ReverseEngineeringNotes/README.md

 I've read that you can modify the ELF/PE header to add another code section to the binary file and then add a jump instruction from the main function to it.

 To edit PE files there is [CFF Explorer](http://www.ntcore.com/exsuite.php).

+[Radare2](https://radare.org/) should be able to do it for both the PE and ELF formats.

 ### Shared Library example